rkuczer/rkuczer.github.io/_posts/2025-10-13-minecraft.md

     cd /opt/minecraft/ && java -Xms1024M -Xmx2000M -jar /opt/minecraft/forge-1.12.2-14.23.5.2860.jar nogui
 ```

-10. Before starting the server use the `screen` command to start a screen session.
+10. Before starting the server use the `screen` command followed by `ctrl + a, c`to start a screen session.
 Then start the server with the script, after that is complete use the shortcut `ctrl + a, d` to detach from the session allowing you to do other configuration while the server is running.
+To reattach to the screen session whenever you need use the `screen -r` command, learn more on the screen command [here](https://www.geeksforgeeks.org/linux-unix/screen-command-in-linux-with-examples/).

+At this point users on your local network can connect to the server and play on it as long as they are also running Minecraft + Forge 1.12.2.
+However there are no mods currently and we need to make the server available over the internet (securely) still.

+## Step 3.
+Mods
+Download your mods from one of the reputable mod library sites that are supported with Forge.
+I like the following as a good base:
+* Industrial Craft
+* Build Craft
+*